deprimus/Tale/SETUP.md

   <img src="public/setup/tale_dialog_canvas_animator_idle.png" alt="Tale dialog canvas animator idle">
 </p>

-For both animations, make sure to uncheck `Write Defaults`.
-It may interfere with Tale if left enabled, because Tale changes some properties of the canvas object behind the scenes and these changes may be overwritten by the animation.
+For all states, make sure to uncheck `Write Defaults`.
+It may interfere with Tale if left checked, because Tale changes some properties of the canvas object behind the scenes and these changes may be overwritten by the states.

 <p align="center">
   <img src="public/setup/tale_dialog_canvas_animator_write_defaults.png" alt="Tale dialog canvas animator write defaults">